 Note: Public Safety Officers may videotape exceptionally large, loud and disruptive off-campus gatherings.
 The resulting videotape may be utilized as information in a hearing regarding potential misconduct by the respondent.
-If it is alleged that the videotape has evidence of an assault, sexual assault, or other acts of violence, the Vice President and Dean of Students or designee may review the tape as part of its investigation into the allegation and the evidence may be considered under the Student Sexual Misconduct Policy.
+If it is alleged that the videotape has evidence of an assault, sexual assault, or other acts of violence, the Vice President and Dean of Students or designee may review the tape as part of its investigation into the allegation and the evidence may be considered under the Student Policy on Sexual Harassment Prohibited by Title IX and/or the